Culture of Italy: Fashion and design

-Accessory and jewellery labels, such as Bulgari, Luxottica, and Buccellati have been founded in Italy and are internationally acclaimed, and Luxottica is the world's largest eyewear company.
-Also, the fashion magazine Vogue Italia, is considered one of the most prestigious fashion magazines in the world.
-The talent of young, creative fashion is also promoted, as in the ITS young fashion designer competition in Trieste.
+Italian accessory and jewellery companies include Bulgari, Luxottica, and Buccellati.
+Luxottica is one of the world's largest eyewear companies.
+The fashion magazine Vogue Italia is the Italian edition of Vogue.
+Emerging fashion designers are also supported through initiatives such as the ITS fashion design competition in Trieste.

 Italy is also prominent in the field of design, notably interior design, architectural design, industrial design, and urban design.
 The country has produced some well-known furniture designers, such as Gio Ponti and Ettore Sottsass, and Italian phrases such as Bel Disegno and Linea Italiana have entered the vocabulary of furniture design.
 Examples of classic pieces of Italian white goods and pieces of furniture include Zanussi's washing machines and fridges, the "New Tone" sofas by Atrium, and the post-modern bookcase by Ettore Sottsass, inspired by Bob Dylan's song "Stuck Inside of Mobile with the Memphis Blues Again".

 Italy is recognised as a worldwide trendsetter and leader in design.
 Italy today still exerts a vast influence on urban design, industrial design, interior design, and fashion design worldwide.
 Today, Milan and Turin are the nation's leaders in architectural design and industrial design.
 The city of Milan hosts the FieraMilano, Europe's biggest design fair.
 Milan also hosts major design and architecture-related events and venues, such as the Fuori Salone and the Salone del Mobile, and has been home to the designers Bruno Munari, Lucio Fontana, Enrico Castellani, and Piero Manzoni.